Repository Standards

 4. Automated workflow triggers

-• publish.yml publishes to Galaxy
+• tag.yml publishes to Galaxy

 • Creates GitHub Release with CHANGELOG